cardano-foundation/CIPs/CIP-meta-assets (ERC20-like assets)/README.md

 the `accountManager` contract is meant to be used only as spending validator.

-As succ we can extract the utxo being spent from the `ScriptPurpose` when constructed with the `Spending` contstructor and fail for the rest.
+As such we can extract the utxo being spent from the `ScriptPurpose` when constructed with the `Spending` constructor and fail for the rest.

 ```ts
 const ownUtxoRef = plet(